MelissaQA/katalon-rest-api/README.md

 # katalon-rest-api
-Katalon project with an example of REST API test cases
+Unfinished Katalon project with an example of REST API test cases from Udemy's course "Selenium Webdriver-JAVA".